ravenusmc/hate_crimes/readme.md

 Besides using the five-thrity-eight github repo for this project, I also pulled information from the following sites: https://www.kff.org/other/state-indicator/poverty-rate-by-raceethnicity/?currentTimeframe=0&sortModel=%7B%22colId%22:%22Location%22,%22sort%22:%22asc%22%7D which is where I got the information of black poverty rates.

-Hate Crimes, by year, pulled from the FBI at the following source: https://www.fbi.gov/investigate/civil-rights/hate-crimes
+Hate Crimes, by year, pulled from the FBI at the following sources: https://www.fbi.gov/investigate/civil-rights/hate-crimes

 https://ucr.fbi.gov/hate-crime/2010/tables/table-1-incidents-offenses-victims-and-known-offenders-by-bias-motivation-2010.xls